p-marco/Czech-IT/README.md

 ## Timeline
 The project starts from July, 2017 and does not have an upper limit of time, so please check the news to stay tuned.

+## Usage
+The corpus itself will be released as soon as possible in open file format with a CC0 license.